tneumueller/bananacake/README.md

 ### Most important features

 * Namespaces, same as in C#
-* Public functions, because I miss these in C#
+* Global functions outside of classes, because I miss these in C#